This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Certain clinical studies have found that K2 slows the rate of bone loss in adults and even helps increase bone mass, plus it may reduce risk of hip fractures and vertebral fractures in older women.

 K2 can enhance osteocalcin accumulation in the extracellular matrix of osteoblasts inside bones, meaning it promotes bone mineralization.
-A 2018 review reports that there is also evidence to support the effects of vitamin k2 on differentiation of other mesenchymal stem cells into osteoblasts.
+A 2018 review reported that there is also evidence to support the effects of vitamin k2 on differentiation of other mesenchymal stem cells into osteoblasts.

 Additionally, it helps maintain the structure of the teeth and jaws.
 Many traditional cultures included K2 foods in their diets because they believed it could help prevent cavities, tooth decay and plaque formation.
-This impact was observed in the 1930s by dentist Weston A. Price, who found that the primitive cultures with K2-rich diets had strong, healthy teeth although they’d never been exposed to western dental hygiene.

 It turns out that getting plenty of K2 during pregnancy is also important for fetal growth and bone health.
 During fetal development, having limited osteocalcin proteins activated (which require vitamin K2) equates to undergrowth of the lower third of the facial bone and jaw structure.
 Some experts believe this is the reason so many children in modern society need braces.